Jack Dangermond

-Jack Dangermond (born 1945) is an American billionaire businessman and environmental scientist, who in 1969 co-founded, with Laura Dangermond, the Environmental Systems Research Institute (Esri), a privately held geographic information systems (GIS) software company.
-As of October 2021, his net worth was estimated at US$8.6 billion.
+Paul Jacob Dangermond (born July 23, 1945) bka Jack Dangermond is an American billionaire businessman and environmental scientist.
+He is the co-founder and president of the Environmental Systems Research Institute (Esri), a privately held geographic information systems (GIS) software company that he started with his wife Laura in 1969.
+As of July 2023, his net worth was estimated at US$9.3 billion.

 Dangermond, Esri's president, works at its headquarters in Redlands, California.
 He founded the company to perform land-use analysis; however, its focus evolved into GIS-software development, highlighted by the release of ARC/INFO in the early 1980s.
 The development and marketing of ARC/INFO positioned Esri with the dominant market share among GIS-software developers.
 Esri's flagship product, ArcGIS, traces its heritage to Dangermond's initial efforts in developing ARC/INFO.

 Career

-Dangermond grew up in Redlands, the son of Dutch immigrants.
+Dangermond was born and raised in Redlands to Dutch immigrants: Peter Dangermond Sr. and Alice Meintes.
 His parents owned a plant nursery in the town.
-Dangermond attended Redlands High School.
+Dangermond attended Redlands High School, and graduated in 1963.

 Dangermond completed his undergraduate degree in landscape architecture at California State Polytechnic University, Pomona.
-He then earned a Master in Urban Planning from the University of Minnesota, and a Master of Landscape Architecture degree from the Harvard University Graduate School of Design in 1969.
+He then earned a Master in Urban Planning from the University of Minnesota and a Master of Landscape Architecture degree from the Harvard University Graduate School of Design in 1969.
 His early work in the school's Laboratory for Computer Graphics and Spatial Analysis (LCGSA) led directly to the development of Esri's ARC/INFO GIS software.
 He has been awarded 13 honorary doctoral degrees.